Page-Carbajal/Software-Engineering/ReactJS/README.md

 This JSX component.
 Receives 2 parameters.
 (1) The HTML to be rendered and (2) the **target** element.
 To append the HTML to.

 Least but not last.
-Run the `sh webpack ` command from withing your project.
+Run the `language-sh webpack ` command from withing your project.
 The new bundle.js file will be created and you will see its size is around 600kb.
 Do not worry about that now.
 Just open the **index.html** file on your browser of choice.

 Voila, you are now officially using react.
 Good Job!